djeada/Algorithms-And-Data-Structures/notes/recursive_problems.md

 ## Dynamic Programming

+Dynamic programming (DP) is a backtracking search algorithm with memoization (i.e. partial results are saved) whose goal is to find a minimum cost path from state ss to an end state sendsend.
+It can potentially have exponential savings compared to traditional graph search algorithms, and has the property to only work for acyclic graphs.

 A lot of problems dealing with optimizing some quantity can be solved using three different approaches:

 1. A brute force top-down recursive approach (recursion).